NarayanSchuetz/Date-Parser/README.md

 # Date-Parser
 Little Parser written in python, able to parse csv files with timestamps and numeric values.
 Specifically written to parse raw sensor data.
+Output can be aggregated on day/hour/minute level and formatted in csv or json.

 <strong>Usage:</strong>